Personal. Compassionate. Fearless.

 • Unwelcome sexual advances

 Importantly, not all hostile work environments are illegal.
-To be illegal, the work environment must be hostile toward your race, color, ethnicity, sex, sexual orientation, gender identify, age, or disability.
+To be unlawful, the work environment must be hostile toward your race, color, ethnicity, sex, sexual orientation, gender identity, age, or disability.

 How Can You Prove An Illegal Hostile Work Environment Claim?

-In order to win an illegal hostile work environment a claim, you need to prove the following:
+To win a claim of an illegal hostile work environment, you need to prove the following:

 If the harasser was your supervisor and the harassment culminated in you being fired or demoted, your employer is automatically liable.
 If, however, your supervisor’s harassment did not result in you being fired or demoted, your employer will win if it can prove:

-• It had procedures in place for preventing and remedying harassment or discrimination.
+• It had procedures in place to prevent and remedy harassment or discrimination

 Importantly, as discussed more below, the type of damages you can receive for workplace harassment under these laws is different.